UWC2-PYTHON/ProgrammingInPython/source/modules/IteratorsAndGenerators.rst

 * Does ``range()``  behave the same?

-  - make yours match ``range()``
+  - Make yours match ``range()``.

-  - is range an iterator or an iteratable?
+  - Is range an iterator or an iterable?

 Generators
 ----------

 Generators

-* give you an iterator object
+* Give you an iterator object.
-* no access to the underlying data ... if it even exists
+* Provide no access to the underlying data, if the underlying data even exists.

 Conceptually:
   Iterators are about various ways to loop over data.